z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/hula/README.md

         * read `srcindex_qdepth_reg` for the queue length of the current best path from the source ToR
         * If the new queue length is better, update the entry in `srcindex_qdepth_reg` and save the path digest in `srcindex_digest_reg`.
-Then return the hula packet to the source ToR by sending to its ingress port and setting `hula.dir=1` (reverse path)
+Then return the HULA packet to the source ToR by sending to its ingress port and setting `hula.dir=1` (reverse path)
-      * else, if this hula packet came through current best path (`hula.digest` is equal to the value in `srcindex_digest_reg`), update its queue length in `srcindex_qdepth_reg`.
+      * else, if this HULA packet came through current best path (`hula.digest` is equal to the value in `srcindex_digest_reg`), update its queue length in `srcindex_qdepth_reg`.
-       In this case we don't need to send the hula packet back, thus drop the packet.
+       In this case we don't need to send the HULA packet back, thus drop the packet.
     * in backward path (`hdr.hula.dir==1`):
-      * apply `hula_bwd` to update the hula next hop to the destination ToR
+      * apply `hula_bwd` to update the HULA next hop to the destination ToR
-      * apply `hula_src` table to drop the packet if it is the source ToR of the hula packet
+      * apply `hula_src` table to drop the packet if it is the source ToR of the HULA packet
   * If it is a data packet
     * compute the hash of flow
     * **TODO** read nexthop port from `flow_port_reg` into a temporary variable, say `port`.